 Jeff makes his way through some of the last remaining larches with needles.
 If we had been a few weeks earlier, the colour would have been dazzling.

 Mark hikes through snow dusted with larch needles.
 This is probably one of the few times when walking through yellow snow is not a bad thing. 😉

 Jeff makes the transition from the grassy ridge to the rubble field.
-The unique forms of Castle Peak and Mount Windsor are clearly visible in the distance.
+The unique forms of Castle Peak and Windsor Mountain are clearly visible in the distance.

 A closer view of the passage between the two outcrops.

 Once above the outcrops, the summit is not far away and travel remains easy.

 The summit of Peak 1 comes into view.
 Here is where we geared up to face the wind.

 Mark and Alex stand beside the summit cairn of Syncline’s first peak (my GPS read 2440m for elevation).